dcoldeira/ESP32-IoT-Weather-Station/README.md

 # ESP32 IoT Weather Station

-This is a weather station project that uses an ESP32 board and a BMP180 sensor to measure temperature and pressure, and displays the data on a web-based dashboard.
+This is a weather station project that uses an ESP32 WROOM 32D board and a BMP180 sensor to measure temperature and pressure, and displays the data on a web-based dashboard.
 The project can be expanded to include other sensors like humidity or wind speed in the future.

 ## Features